 Only most underweight slices slices are funded, bringing the portfolio closer to balance.

 Example C: A $10,000 portfolio adds $2,500.
 One slice contains a Pie with two targets and the underweight target within the Pie receives a larger share to return to balance.

 Withdrawals from your portfolio have the same effect, but in reverse; more money will flow out of your overweight securities when you make a withdrawal.

 Editing your portfolio and liquidating a slice

 When you make changes to your targets such as changing the percentage or adding a new slice, your portfolio will not automatically buy and sell holdings to return your portfolio to your new targets.
-These changes will occur over time with M1's automatic rebalancing.
+These changes will occur over time with M1's Dynamic Rebalancing.

 Example A: A slice is removed from your portfolio.

 The $20 holding is liquidated and is reinvested based on your new portfolio targets.

 Example B: A slice is removed from a Pie within your portfolio.

 The main portfolio is not changed, the $10 from the deleted slice is re-invested at the Pie level.